realm/realm-dotnet/Tests/Readme.md

 ## Local development

-To facilitate local development setups, the following files are ignored, but it might be a good idea to create them manually and add them to your local clone:
+To facilitate local development setups, the following files are ignored, but it might be a good idea to create them manually and add them to your local clone (both should be in the `Tests` folder, adjacent to this Readme):
 - `App.config`: this is a file that holds the config for your local Baas instance.
 Update `*your-local-ip*` with the local IP address of your docker image (note that `localhost` will not work):
   ```
   <?xml version="1.0" encoding="utf-8" ?>